- Year 9 Pathways Process 2015 – See Document. Pathways booklet here.

 - Proposed Development Summary – See Document.

 - Sports Results Update – Keep up to date with the latest sports news, follow us on twitter.

 In a set of results which were more variable than in previous years (at both national and local level), there were some highly impressive performances – 2 students achieved over 10A*s and 11 students achieved 8+ A*/As.
 Overall the pass rate was down compared to previous years which was disappointing but is contextualised by OFQUAL’s statement that, due to changes in entry criteria and assessment arrangements, comparison with previous years is difficult.
 Nationally there has been significantly more variation this year than previously.
 We were, however, pleased to note that overall Year 11 students had made the progress expected of them and had met their targets.
 The vast majority obtained places in training, employment or further education.
-View images.

-A Welcome From The Head
+A Welcome From The Principal

 Welcome to our website and a very warm welcome from myself, Steve Lunt, Principal of the South Shropshire Academy Trust, which runs both Church Stretton School and Stokesay Primary School, Craven Arms.
 Each school how has its own Head of School – Mr John Parr at Church Stretton School and Mr Dave Peterson (Acting Head of School) at Stokesay.
 Church Stretton School is a smaller than average, highly successful 11 - 16 rural comprehensive, serving the small market town of Church Stretton and the wider south Shropshire community.
 Our mission statement is "Achievement for all" and we aim to deliver this through high quality teaching and first rate educational provision.
 This is a friendly school where great emphasis is placed upon relationships and community engagement ...
 Read more here.